laterbreh/github-info/README.md

+# Super Deprecated, maybe look over to see concepts.

 #NG2 Github Info

 This was a an example SPA using Angular-CLI to build in NG2.
 Its a simple app thats scaffolded and uses http requests to get info about my account from Github API.
 It just demonstrates the basic principals of getting a NG2 App up and going.

 Github pages link: https://laterbreh.github.io/github-info/